-To investigate perfusion quantification accuracy, a flow phantom (DCE Dynamic Flow Phantom, Shelley Medical Imaging Technologies, Canada) was used at two different sites on three different PET/CT systems (2 GE Discovery and 1 Mediso) using two different radiotracers (15O-H2O and 18F-FDG).
+To investigate perfusion quantification accuracy, a flow phantom (DCE Dynamic Flow Phantom, Shelley Medical Imaging Technologies, Canada) was used at UTU and NPL sites on three different PET/CT systems (2 GE Discovery at UTU and 1 Mediso at NPL) using two different radiotracers (15O-H2O at UTU and 18F-FDG at NPL).
 The flow within the phantom was measured using a flow meter and this value was used as a reference ground-truth value to compare to the image measured flow or perfusion.
 The image measured flow value was estimated using the software tools developed in Objective 1.

-An initial protocol defining an experimental acquisition sequence for radiowater for perfusion was prepared by the consortium and was first tested by one research centre and later adapted at the other to investigate the feasibility of implementing multi-centre measurements using a different PET/CT system and radiotracer.
-Feedback from the primary supporter on the draft protocol was obtained and considered.
+An initial protocol defining an experimental acquisition sequence for radiowater for perfusion was prepared collaboratively by the consortium and was first tested by UTU using 15O-H2O and later adapted at NPL using 18F-FDG to investigate the feasibility of implementing multi-centre measurements using a different PET/CT system and radiotracer.
+Feedback from the primary supporter at TPC on the draft protocol was obtained and considered.

-After this, a validation and calibration protocol for implementation of cardiac PET measurements of a test object across multiple sites and different manufacturer PET/CT systems was produced and deposited on Zenodo as a technical report.
+After this, a validation and calibration protocol for implementation of cardiac PET measurements of a test object across multiple sites and different manufacturer PET/CT systems was produced by UTU and NPL and deposited on Zenodo as a technical report.
 Datasets have been acquired following this protocol at two sites and on three different PET/CT systems which have also been deposited on Zenodo for the user community.

-This Objective was successfully achieved.
+Objective 2 was successfully achieved.